SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/05-Errors-in-Java-Programs.md

 The wrong code that cannot be compiled will be underlined.

-Here are some of the basic common mistakes we showld watch out for:
+Here are some of the basic common mistakes we should watch out for:

 - Mixing of lowercase and uppercase letters in the syntax